tsinghua-fib-lab/GenNet_Bench/README.md

 GenNet is a generative AI-driven mobile network simulator.
 GenNet can create virtual replicas of mobile users, base stations, and wireless environments, utilizing generative AI methods to simulate the behaviors of these entities under various network settings with high accuracy.
 Several multi-objective optimization algorithms have been beenchmarked on GenNet, focusing on enhancing network coverage, throughput, and energy efficiency.
 In this release, you will find:

-- **the GenNet Executable (GenNet):** The core executable file for running the GenNet simulator. (https://github.com/tsinghua-fib-lab/GenNet_scientific_data/releases/download/v1.0.1/GenNet)
+- **the GenNet Executable (comm):** The core executable file for running the GenNet simulator. (https://github.com/tsinghua-fib-lab/GenNet_Bench/releases/download/v1.0.0/comm)

 ## pycomm

-- **pycomm:** A Python reinforcement learning client (https://github.com/tsinghua-fib-lab/GenNet_scientific_data/tree/main/pycomm) that facilitates communication with the simulator, enabling dynamic interactions and experiments.
+- **pycomm:** A Python reinforcement learning client (https://github.com/tsinghua-fib-lab/GenNet_Bench/releases/download/v1.0.0/pycomm.zip) that facilitates communication with the simulator, enabling dynamic interactions and experiments.

 ## Milti-objective Reinforcement Learning Optimization Codes

-We provide three sets of multi-objective reinforcement learning optimization codes (https://github.com/tsinghua-fib-lab/GenNet_scientific_data/tree/main/Reinforcement%20Learning%20Optimization%20Codes) tailored to enhance the performance of the GenNet simulator in different ways
+We provide six sets of multi-objective reinforcement learning optimization codes tailored to enhance the performance of the GenNet simulator in different ways.

 ## README Documentation